opendevstack/ods-pipeline/docs/adr/20220314-caching-build-tasks.md

 ## Consequences

-* You can enable build skipping so that build tasks for which their working directory does not change can skip rebuilding and instead reuse their prior build outputs and reports.
+* You can enable build skipping so that build tasks for which their working directory does not change can skip rebuilding and instead reuse their prior build outputs and other produced artifacts (see artifacts.adoc).

 * For build skipping to work as expected a build task must be self contained by their working directory.
 In particular a build must not use any files of the repo outside the `working-dir`.
 See also NOTE of section Decision above for more examples and potential workarounds.